flexera-public/policy_templates/compliance/aws/long_stopped_instances/README.md

 ## What It Does

 This policy finds AWS EC2 instances in the given account which have been stopped for more than a user-specified number of days and emails a report containing a list of the offending instances.
-Optionally, the policy will terminate the instances them after user approval.
+Optionally, the policy will terminate the instances after user approval.

 ## Input Parameters